The "No A**hole" Policy

 We only work on reconstruction projects

-While our team isassociated with rebuilding after conflict or natural disaster, we are also involved in school building and health clinics, affordable housing as well as youth and community centers.
+While teams are associated with rebuilding after conflict or natural disaster, we are also involved in building schools, health clinics, community center as well as agit prop (agitational propositions).

 We work only with local community organizations